pruthvibharadwaj93/arxiv-summarizer-chat/README.md

 ## ArXiv Paper Ranking, Summarizing and Email Automation

 This project aims to fetch all papers related to a certain topic that are posted to Arxiv in a particular month and to build a RAG pipeline to analyse the papers.
-Broadly, the following functionalities are implemented in the current version of this repo
+Broadly, the following functionalities are implemented in the current version of this repo.

 - Fetching Papers Data from Arxiv filtered by month and topic
 - Vector Embedding and Similarity Scoring for Ranking papers
 - Parsing and Cleaning text data from pdfs
 - Chunking, Vector Embedding and RAG pipeline based Question-Answering
 - Automated Email System for Paper Recommendation

+For the purpose of this POC, I have selected the Topic as "RAG" and the month as "Nov 2024".
+There were 112 papers available with these filters on.
+The Ranking and Question-Answering tasks were performed on this corpus.

 ## Folder Structure